-Stonecrest Code Enforcement Division Goal
+Stonecrest Code Enforcement's Goal

-The Code Enforcement Division strives to optimize all available resources to foster positive relationships between the Stonecrest residents, business, and industry stakeholders.
+The Code Enforcement Department strives to optimize all available resources to foster positive relationships between the Stonecrest residents, business, and industry stakeholders.
 This will be accomplished by voluntary compliance through various outreach methods, liaison opportunities, clearly defined code standards, and appropriate enforcement actions, both proactively and in response to citizen requests.
 These services help to improve and stabilize neighborhoods, protect property values and promote a healthier and safer environment.

 Duties of code enforcement officers include responding to complaints and violations of the following: